 (5) Within five days from formation of the Scholarly Advisory Committee, the administration and the affected faculty member shall present their respective positions and any supporting materials to the committee for its advice.

 (6) The committee will report in writing to the PSVP and the affected faculty member within one week from completion of the hearing, and its report will advise that the proposed intervention is either justified or not justified or will recommend an alternate solution to the problem.

 (7) After receipt of the committee's advice, the PSVP will withdraw or implement the proposed intervention or take other action deemed appropriate under the circumstances.

 (8) The procedures and time limits prescribed in section 3.b.(1) through (7) shall be followed unless extraordinary circumstances of imperative necessity prevent their implementation.
-Time limits may be varied upon the mutual consent of the PSVP, the affected faculty member, and, when relevant, the Research Advisory Committee.
+Time limits may be varied upon the mutual consent of the PSVP, the affected faculty member, and, when relevant, the Scholarly Advisory Committee.

 04 Audit Services